lewicki-pk/dotfiles/README.md

 ## about

 My config files such as .vimrc, .bashrc, etc.
+This also contains some simple scripts in bin directory.

 To work with neovim it requires to create symbolic link ~/.config/nvim/init.vim pointing to ~/.nvimrc